mojaloop/contrib-cross-network-demo/part2-johannesburg-april-2019/use-cases.md

 **Constraint 1.6:** How does the FXP determine the destination currency?
 The best data it has to work with is the `payee` data element.
 As with the switch the FXP must determine the currency that Bob can accept payment in.

-The FXP converts 5 USD that is will receive from Blue Mobile to 1000 XOF.
+The FXP converts 5 USD that it will receive from Blue Mobile to 1000 XOF.

-It subtracts 5 XOF commission.
+It subtracts a 5 XOF fee.

 FXP sends a quote to Red Mobile (via the switch)
  - Header: `FSPIOP-Source`: fxp